 basis.point is currently funding an expansion of the mentoring programme to bring it to more businesses and more young people.
 In particular, the focus is on increasing the number of participating companies from the funds industry and in particular Dublin, Cork and Limerick.

 basis.point is the Irish Fund industry’s initiative to make a difference to those in need. basis.point’s aim is to make a real contribution to improving educational opportunities for those in need in Ireland, particularly young people. basis.point provides grants to fund programmes and initiatives that focus on education and which aim to make a sustainable and tangible difference to those living in poverty.

-Workshop topics include: Leadership, Time Management, Performance Management and PR & Marketing.
-Over 1000 principals have participated to date.
+Workshop topics include: Leadership, Time Management, Performance Management, and PR and Marketing.
+Over 1,300 post-primary principals have participated to date.